Last updated on February 11th, 2026 at 12:59 pm

 How to Fold and Unfold Sheet Metal in SOLIDWORKS

 Unfolding and folding are similar to flattening and unflattening in SOLIDWORKS.
-But whereas a flattened part represents what the part will look like when it is ready to be formed, the unfolded part reveals all the design modifications.
+A flattened part represents what the part will look like before forming.
+An unfolded part is especially useful when you need to add or review features while the part is temporarily opened up.

 If you need a more detailed view, choose Unfold/Fold: